-Funded by the Governor's Office for Children and Families (GOCF), the Georgia Afterschool and Youth Development Quality Standards (ASYD) is a collaborative project that, in addition to the Governor's Office for Children and Families, is endorsed by the following state agencies: the Georgia Department of Education (GaDOE), the Georgia Division of Family and Children Services (DFCS), and the Georgia Department of Public Health (DPH).
-The development of the Standards was also informed and supported by an array of experts in the fields of education, youth development, public health and juvenile justice.
+The Georgia Afterschool & Youth Development (ASYD) Initiative is a collaboration between the Georgia Statewide Afterschool Network (GSAN) and GUIDE, Inc. and is supported by the following state agencies: Georgia Department of Education (GaDOE), Georgia Division of Family and Children Services (DFCS), Georgia Department of Public Health (DPH), Georgia Department of Early Care and Learning (DECAL), and Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD).
+The development and release of the Georgia ASYD Quality Standards in 2015 was funded by the Governor's Office for Children and Families and was also informed and supported by an array of experts in the fields of education, youth development, public health and juvenile justice.